jvbonin/yeoman-generator-dizmo/README.md

 ## Advanced sub-generators

-Once you have accommodated yourself with the basics of dizmo development, you can go further and try out the advanced sub-generators `dizmo:ext` and `dizmo:lib`.
+Once you have accommodated yourself with the basics of dizmo development, you can go further and try out the advanced sub-generators `dizmo:ext` and `dizmo:ext-coffee-script` and `dizmo:opt-browserify`.

-Both sub-generators require the basic skeleton to be setup with `yo dizmo` (or equivalently with `yo dizmo:app`) first!
+All sub-generators require the basic skeleton to be setup with `yo dizmo` (or equivalently with `yo dizmo:app`) first!

-It's in theory possible to run the advanced sub-generators even after having edited the basic skeleton, but only as long as the original build system has been left in place.
-Using this feature you can later-on convert your basic dizmo projects to more advanced versions.
+It's in theory possible to run the advanced sub-generators even after having edited the basic skeleton, but only as long as the original directory structure has been left in place.
+Using this feature you can later-on convert your basic dizmo projects to more advanced ones.

 ### dizmo:ext &ndash; extended skeleton